c3rb3ru5d3d53c/binlex-rs/README.md

 block.print()
 ```

+Please note that although the Python bindings also take advantage of Rust multi-threading.

-Please note that there are limitations in Python that will affect speed and memory performance.
+There are limitations in Python that will affect speed and memory performance due to how Python is designed.

-As such, if you absolutely need lightening fast performance consider using the Rust API instead.
+As such, if you need lightening fast performance consider using the Rust API instead.